Tanjung Lesung

-Tanjung Lesung Beach (Indonesian: Pantai Tanjung Lesung) is a beach in Pandeglang Regency, Banten, western tip of Java.
+Tanjung Lesung (Indonesian: Pantai Tanjung Lesung) is a beach in Pandeglang Regency, Banten, western tip of Java.
 It is 160 km from the capital city of Indonesia, Jakarta, and can be reached by car or public bus in about a 3-4-hour drive.
 It is known as a beach resort with sea views, having a 15 km white sand coastline and also marine life where visitors can enjoy snorkeling, diving as well as fishing.
 The area has been declared as a "cultural heritage" since the location is near Ujung Kulon National Park, Mount Krakatau and Umang Island.

 Tanjung Lesung was launched by the Indonesian government as a special economic zone (SEZ) in tourism sector in 2012 and was declared ready for operation on 23 February 2015.
 The government is collaborating with private developer PT Banten West Java TDC (Tourism Development Corporation) and PT Tanjung Lesung Leisure Industry, subsidiaries of PT Jababeka Tbk.
 Tanjung Lesung SEZ has indeed been targeted by the government to be able to reach one million tourists from home and abroad in 2019 as the completion of some supporting infrastructure.
 It is also one of the 50 national tourism destinations stipulated by the Ministry of Tourism and also becomes one of 10 priority tourist areas whose development will be accelerated by government.

 The beach was heavily damaged by the 2018 Sunda Strait tsunami, with significant casualties including Seventeen band's Bani, drummer Windu Andi Darmawan and guitarist Herman Sikumbang along with actress Dylan Sahara.